TokyoTechGUC/WRF-distributed-urban/README.md

+# Update since May 2024

+This version is now merged into the official WRF 4.6.0 version in WRF.
+Kindly download directly from there and follow the instructions for running.

 # WRF with distributed urban parameters

 This is a modified version of the WRF v3.3.1 used in Tokyo Tech GUC lab.